swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 The questions are just formal and no additional information to a ‘Yes’, ‘No’ or ‘missing’ is added anywhere.
 Did the patient smoke tobacco since last cohort visit?
+Did the patient smoke marihuana since last cohort visit?

+In the section of ‘Other illicit substance use’, please indicate all illegal drugs the patient consumed in this follow-up period.

 4.7.
 Organ Follow-Up forms
 *****************************